EXECUTIVE COUNCIL

 Lincoln-Douglas Debate Vice President

 Richard grew up in Kansas, where he competed in policy debate, student congress, and speech (most notably foreign extemp and HI) at Garden City High School.
 After graduating from Wheaton College (IL), Richard worked on Capitol Hill for ten years before transitioning to the classroom.
-He has taught humanities classes at Dominion Christian School since 2016 and has been part of the WACFL Lincoln-Douglas tab team since 2018.
+He has taught humanities classes at Dominion Christian School since 2016 and has been part of the WASDL Lincoln-Douglas tab team since 2018.

 Lincoln-Douglas Debate Tournament Director